-The Company's North American sales are co-ordinated out of its corporate head office in Vaughan, Ontario and its sales and engineering office in Troy, Michigan.
+The Company's sales are co-ordinated out of its corporate head office in Vaughan, Ontario, its Sales and Engineering Technical Center office in Auburn Hills, Michigan and its offices in Meschede, Germany.
+Regional and product-specific sales efforts are coordinated locally as appropriate.
+In 2018, the Company established a sales office in Japan.
 The Company's sales efforts are closely integrated with the Company's R&D, engineering, and prototyping personnel, and are closely co-coordinated with the facilities that may produce the relevant product.